 - Emotional Regulation: Difficulty to access and control emotions and impulses

 - Dissociation: Impaired memory, amnesia and dissociative identity disorder (DID)

 - Cognitive Ability: difficulty with focus, learning, planning, anticipating and relation to time space

 - Behavioral Control: addictions, aggression, sleep and eating disorders

 Can we overcome past traumatic experiences and reset our mind and body towards good health and longevity?

 The answer is YES!
 It’s amazing how we can recover from trauma if we decide to pursue and own our healing journey.
 This process doesn’t happen all by itself.
 Instead, it requires your participation and commitment to successfully achieve positive results in your health and overall well-being.
-Just as your brain changed in response to your past experiences, it can also change in response to your present and future experiences.
+Just as your brain changed in response to your past experiences, it can also change in response to your present and future choices, habits and experiences.